OpenRailAssociation/technical-committee/project-proposals/stage-1/stage-1-questionnaire.md

 # Questionnaire for projects intending to join the OpenRail Association

+\*As a project intending to join the OpenRail Association, please:

+- create your fork of this repository
+- create a copy of this questionnaire and rename it to your project name
+- answer the questions
+- commit to a new branch in your fork, name it new-project-[project name]
+- initiate a pull request from your new branch to this repository
+- inform the technical committee by email: peter.a.keller@sbb.ch, cornelius.schumacher@deutschebahn.com, loic.hamelin@reseau.sncf.fr

-*As a project intending to join the OpenRail Association, please fill out this questionnaire and send it to the Technical Committee.
-See the [incubation process](../../incubation-process.md) for details about criteria and requirements for new projects and how it works to get new projects into the association.*
+Also see the doucmentation in [incubation process](../../incubation-process.md) for details about criteria and requirements for new projects and how it works to get new projects into the association.\*

-*Copy this template and fill in your answers to the questions in the sections below.*

 ##  What is the project's name?